-The restructuring liability balance for all other restructuring plans excluding Accelerate 2020 and the Institutional Plan were \$4.6 million and \$5.9 million as of December 31, 2021 and 2020, respectively.
-The reduction in liability was driven primarily by severance payments.
+The restructuring liability balance for all other restructuring plans excluding the Europe Program, A2020 Plan and the Institutional Plan were \$23.2 million and \$4.6 million as of December 31, 2022 and 2021, respectively.
+The increase in liability was driven primarily by severance expense.
 The remaining liability is expected to be paid over a period of a few months to several quarters and will continue to be funded from operating activities.
-Cash payments during 2021 related to all other restructuring plans excluding the Accelerate 2020 and Institutional Plan were \$10.5 million.
+Cash payments during 2022 related to all other restructuring plans excluding the Europe Program, A2020 and Institutional Plan were \$5.2 million.